Gastegui/JanAI-AI/Image Recognition/README.md

 #### There are some blocks of commands that you can run at the same time, but it's better if you run them all one by one as some of them require being modified and some others prompt questions

-1. Download Ubuntu 20.04LTS version from Microsoft Store
+1. Download Ubuntu 20.04.x LTS version from Microsoft Store

 1. Download the latest drivers for your GPU from [here](https://www.nvidia.com/en-us/drivers/) or from the GeForce application

-1. Search Ubuntu in the Windows search bar and finish the installation
+1. Search Ubuntu in the Windows search bar and finish the installation (you can close it after finishing)

-1. Download the WSL extension in VS Code
+1. In Windows, download the WSL extension in VS Code

 1. Open the Ubuntu machine from VS Code using the extension

-1. Download all the recomended extensions (at least should ask for Python and Jupyter)
+1. Download all the recomended extensions (should ask at least for Python and Jupyter)

 1. Run the next commands in the terminal to create the Python enviroment and instaling PyTorch (make sure you are running the commands in WSL)
     ```